 Getting Started with Imphepho

-Imphepho is a powerful herb native to South Africa that has been used extensively for thousands of years in traditional medicine and cultural practices by South African tribes.
-It offers a wide range of health benefits, including skin healing and health, insomnia, and anxiety, for relief from ailments such as fever colds and flu, as well as a range of other medicinal applications.
+Imphepho is a powerful herb native to South Africa used extensively for thousands of years in traditional medicine and cultural practices by South African tribes.
+It offers a wide range of health benefits, including skin healing and health, insomnia, and anxiety, for relief from ailments such as fever, colds, and flu, as well as a range of other medicinal applications.

 In addition to a number of different health benefits, imphepho is widely used in cultural practices as an incense to invoke the goodwill of ancestors and to communicate with ancestors through dreams.

 Legal Information: The Food and Drug Administration has not evaluated these statements.
 This product is not intended to diagnose, treat, cure, or prevent any disease.